Starsector: Gameplay

-Missions are offered as you fly through space or go to colonies, and will disappear soon after, as transmissions travel in real time.
-Completing these missions rewards you with credits which you can use to repair ships, purchase fuel, buy new ships, or hire officers.
-The game sports a real-time simulated economy on every colony, with an open market (subject to a tariff of 30 percent) as well as a black market, where one can purchase goods without a tariff, as well as various illegal materials such as recreational drugs, human organs, and AI cores.
+Missions are offered as the player flies through space or goes to colonies, and will disappear soon after, as transmissions travel in real time.
+Completing these missions rewards you with credits, the universal currency in the sector for conducting business.
+The game sports a real-time simulated economy on every colony, with an open market (subject to a tariff of 30 percent) as well as a black market, where one can purchase and sell illegal goods without a tariff.
+Which goods are illegal vary between factions; for instance, "The Hegemony" bans the purchase and sale of recreational drugs, human organs, AI cores, and heavy weaponry.

-All ships in the game are extremely customizable, and the player can equip different weapons, perks, and special abilities to every ship.
+All ships in the game are customizable through the "refit" feature, and the player can equip different weapons, perks, and special abilities to every ship.
+These perks/abilities ("hullmods") have a wide range of different effects, such as improving the ship's travel speed, improving the armor/swivel speed of the ship's weapon mounts, or making the survey of planets cheaper.

 Combat

 Combat occurs when one fleet intercepts another in space.
 The game interface then changes and the player is able to take control of a ship directly.
-The player is also able to control all other ships with basic commands such as "avoid" or "full retreat".
+The player is also able to control all other ships with commands such as "avoid", "escort", "move to position", "attack" or "full retreat".
 Different weapons do more damage against different types of targets (shields, hulls, etc.).
-The game uses standard WASD movement, with the option to strafe using your mouse.
-A ship generates flux when it fires or absorbs damage with their shields (if applicable), which has to be vented out into space through a process which leaves it momentarily defenseless, or face being rendered totally nonfunctional for a longer period.
+The game uses tank controls (using A and D to turn), with the option to change to standard WASD (turning towards your mouse).
+A ship generates "flux," a fictitious waste product similar to waste heat, when it fires weapons or absorbs damage with its shields.
+Flux has to be vented into space (either passively or actively) lest the ship experience an "overload," rendering the ship totally nonfunctional for a brief time.

-Victory provides the player an opportunity to loot the ships or add some to their fleet.
+Victory provides the player an opportunity to scavenge the remains of the enemy ships or restore them to add to their fleet.
 Failure means they may attempt a full retreat.
-If they fail at the retreat and their fleet is destroyed, the player will not die but will escape and be given a minuscule fleet in order to start over again.
+If they fail at the retreat and their fleet is destroyed, the player will not die, but will escape and be given a minuscule fleet in order to start over again.
 Combat rewards players with experience, which they can use on their character to gain more skills.